 What To Do in Christmas in Buenos Aires Argentina

-In Buenos Aires, the atmosphere is a bit different… First, December is in the middle of summer in Buenos Aires and it is very hot, humid and sunny.
-Second, the city is very quiet as many porteños (Buenos Aires residents) are travelling for summer vacation.
+In Buenos Aires, the atmosphere is a bit different… First, December is in the middle of summer in Buenos Aires and it is very hot, humid, and sunny.
+Second, the city is very quiet as many porteños (Buenos Aires residents) are traveling for summer vacation.
 Many people prefer to get out of the city and head towards the beaches near Buenos Aires (like in Punta del Este of Uruguay or Mar del Plata, Argentina) or south to Patagonia to enjoy more temperate climates (like in Bariloche or Calafate, Argentina).
 That being said, there are still many porteños and tourists who stick out the heat and celebrate the holidays in the city!

 This year I have tried my best to get in the spirit by decorating my apartment with Christmas decorations that I have purchased at various supermercados (supermarkets).
 I have had the best luck finding decorations in the larger supermercados, for example Coto or Carrefour.
 On Nochebuena (Christmas Eve), mis amigos extranjeros (my foreign friends) and I will have our own Christmas Eve celebration on the patio of my apartment building.
 Many apartments in Buenos Aires have common areas that you can reserve for parties and Christmas Eve presented a perfect opportunity to utilize it!